pearsonlab/legal/README.md

 - `female`: Did the participant identify as female? (`FALSE`, `TRUE`)
 - `question`: In what order did the participant encounter this case to be rated?
 (0 - 32)
 - `evidence_shown`: Was any evidence shown?
 Some participants performed a version of the task with no evidence.
+- `guilty`: Did the participant think the defendant was guilty?
 - `age`: Participant's reported age.
 - `gender`: Participant's reported gender.
 Recoded as `female` for modeling.
 - `race`: Participant's reported race.
 Binarized as `nonwhite` for modeling.